 - does the amount sought reflect the cost of the school and the classes taken

 - what are the financial conditions of the parents (income as well as assets)

 - realistic ability and goal of the child to attend college

 - how much money or assets does the child have e.g., trust accounts, inheritances, gifts, etc.

 - can the child work to pay for school personally

 - the amount of financial aid available through loans and grants

 - what is the relationship between the child and the parent, such as mutual goals, and parental guidance

 Your child’s college tuition can be shared by both divorcing parents.
-Contact us for a free initial consultation with an attorney in Monmouth County concerning your child’s college expenses.
+Contact us for a Free 10 Minute Case Evaluation* with an attorney in Monmouth County concerning your child’s college expenses.